Days out in and around Torquay-Our recommendations

 Castle Drogo was the last castle to be built in England.
 It was commissioned to be built by a self-made millionaire between 1911-1930.
 It was designed by famous architect Sir Edwin Lutyens, the same man that designed the Drum Inn in Cockington.
 Built of Granite, it stands high above the Teign Gorge with some fantastic walking trails all around, both high above the gorge or down to the river Teign.
 You can follow the trail to Fingle Bridge where you will find the Fingle Bridge Inn with lovely gardens by the river.
 The castle is gradually being restored and set for completion during 2020 but the castle has remained open throughout so you can see the restoration in action.
 The gardens are also beautiful and relaxing and should not be missed.

 Greenway House is a National Trust property in Galmpton, near Brixham, and overlooks the river Dart.
 Whilst this property does have a car park, you have to pre-book it as they prefer you to find ‘green ways’ of getting there.
 The Paignton to Kingswear steam train has a stop nearby followed by a 1/2 mile woodland walk to the house.
 Alternatively, you could take a lovely drive to Dittisham, park up and take the little boat across the Dart.
 Or you could pick up a boat from Dartmouth.
-Greenway House used to belong to Torquay’s famous authoress, Agatha Christie and her family and it was their holiday home.
+Greenway House was the holiday home of Torquay’s famous authoress, Agatha Christie and the setting of her novel Dead Man’s Folly.
 The family were great collectors and the house is brimming with their books, archaeology, Tunbridgeware, silver and porcelain.
 The garden was planted as a Spring garden so this is the best time to go and enjoy a meander around the beautiful riverside gardens.
-Don’t miss the boathouse down by the waterside, scene of a crime in Dead Man’s Folly.
+Don’t miss the boathouse down by the waterside.

 Coleton Fishacre, a 1920’s country house set in stunning gardens that run down to the South West Coast Path with amazing views.
 Originally owned by the D’Oyly Carte family it features both glamorous Art Deco interiors and servants quarters.
 As with most NT properties it’s a lovely place for a spot of lunch or afternoon tea.